DKethan/UI4AI/README.md

 >View and click through previous conversation threads in the sidebar.

 ### 💾 Persistent Sessions
->Your chat history persists even after refreshing the page.
+>Your chat history persists even after refreshing the page or even restarting app.
 You can return and continue where you left off!